-5G versus 4G: How speed, latency and application support differ
+5G versus 4G: how speed, latency and application support differ

 You've probably already heard about 5G, the new cellular technology that's poised to bring massive change to both mobile and fixed wireless data networks.

 What you may be wondering is how 5G differs from 4G, the current cellular network standard, and what benefits the new technology will bring both enterprises and individual users.

 To bring you up to speed on 5G's structure and capabilities, and how it improves on 4G technology, here's a quick update: